SC state workers unlikely to get a pay raise next year

 S.C. government workers shouldn’t expect a pay raise next year, key legislators say.

-Instead, state lawmakers are poised to spend added taxpayer dollars to repair damages caused by Hurricane Matthew, shore up the state’s ailing pension system and fill other state needs.
+Instead, state lawmakers are poised to spend added taxpayer dollars to repair damage caused by Hurricane Matthew, shore up the state’s ailing pension system and fill other state needs.

 “I really don’t see the funds being there to be able to offer a raise to the state employees,” House budget-writing chairman Brian White, R-Anderson, said Friday.